 Chad Dorsey is President and CEO of the Concord Consortium.
 Chad's professional experience ranges across the fields of science, education, and technology.
 Prior to joining the Concord Consortium, Chad led teacher professional development workshops as a member of the Maine Mathematics and Science Alliance.
 There he developed technology-embedded assessments, analyzed Web-based phenomena and representations for an online library, and co-authored an NSTA Press book of science formative assessment probes.
 Chad has also taught science in classrooms from middle schools through college and has guided educational reform efforts at the district-wide and whole-school levels.
 While earning his B.A. in physics at St. Olaf College and his M.A. in physics at the University of Oregon, Chad conducted experimental fluid mechanics research, built software models of Antarctic ice streams, and dragged a radar sled by hand across South Cascade Glacier.

 Michael Ehrhardt worked as a journalist in New Jersey before beginning his education career in Cyprus.
 He later worked at two large American international schools in Brazil and the UK, holding positions as a teacher, director of technology, assistant high school principal, middle school principal, and assistant head of school.
-He is currently Head of School at Marshall School in Duluth, Minnesota.
+He is currently Head of School at Cary Academy in Cary, North Carolina.
 Mike grew up in Minnesota and earned a bachelor's degree in philosophy from St. Olaf College, a master's degree in journalism from Columbia University, a master's degree in educational administration from the University of Massachusetts--Lowell, and a doctorate of educational administration from the University of Minnesota.

 Jeffrey A. Elliott is the Chief Executive Officer (CEO) for VHS.
 Prior to joining VHS, Jeff was the President/CEO of Advanced Academics, one the leading providers of online education for public school students in the United States.
 There he led the company’s pioneering strategy to serve at-risk students and the deployment of its comprehensive online learning model.
 Before then, he served as Vice President of Development for the Wright Group/McGraw-Hill where he oversaw three divisions of this leading educational publishing company.
 He is a graduate of University of Chicago Graduate School of Business and University of Missouri School of Journalism.
 Email: Jeff Elliott or call: 978.450.0411.